Global Health Track in Neurology

 The goal of the Global Health Track is to provide a longitudinal structured didactic and clinical global health experience for Yale Neurology Residents.

-Learning Objectives:1.
-To develop a broad based understanding of the practice of neurology in global health settings, including: domestic and foreign resource-limited settings, international resource-rich settings.
+- develop a broad-based understanding of the practice of neurology in global health settings, including domestic and foreign resource-limited settings, as well as international resource-rich settings.

-4. To understand the social, political and economic forces within countries and international relations in modulating healthcare funding and delivery
+- understand the social, political, and economic forces within countries and international relations in modulating healthcare funding and delivery

 In the PGY-2 year, residents would apply to be in the track and a mentor would be identified.
 In the PGY-3 year, the resident would take didactic courses and have one clinical experience in a global health setting.
 In the PGY-4 year, the resident would conduct and present scholarly work and potentially have additional clinical or research experience in a global health setting.